dxfrontier/cds-ts-dispatcher/README.md

 ```

 > [!TIP]
+>
-> Think of it (middleware) like as a reusable class, enhancing the functionality of every event within the class.
+> 1. Think of it _(middleware)_ like as a reusable class, enhancing the functionality of all events within the class.

-> [!TIP]
-> Middlewares when applied with `@Use` are executed before the normal events.
+> 2. Middlewares when applied with `@Use` are executed before the normal events.
+> 3. If you need to apply middleware to `method` you can have a look over method specific [@Use](#use-1) decorator .

 > [!WARNING]
 > If `req.reject()` is being used inside of middleware this will stop the stack of middlewares, this means that next middleware will not be executed.